Raiden-Makoto/QWGraphGAN-GP/README.md

 # QWGraphGAN-GP
-Quantum Wasserstein Graph Generative Adversarial Network with Gradient Penalty and Graph Convolution for the generation of molecular graphs
+Quantum Wasserstein Graph Generative Adversarial Network with Gradient Penalty and Graph Convolution for the generation of molecular graphs.
+The third iteration of QNetGAN, and fourth model in the QGAN family.
+Interested in learning more?
+> Read the original [QGAN Paper](https://emerginginvestigators.org/articles/hybrid-quantum-classical-generative-adversarial-network-for-synthesizing-chemically-feasible-molecules) here!
+> Read our IEEE QCE23 [Conference Proceeding](https://ieeexplore.ieee.org/document/10313850) here!